About: Dehydration is a serious condition which is the result of a reduction in water in the cat’s body.

 Additional tests such to further investigate kidney and liver function as well as checking for diabetes.

 In some cases, you may be asked to give your cat fluids subcutaneously at home.
 This is a relatively straightforward procedure.
-You will be provided with needles and syringes as well as fluids.
+Your veterinarian will supply with needles and syringes as well as fluids.
 To give fluids, you lift up the loose skin at the back of the neck insert the needle under the skin and slowly administer the fluids.
-Your veterinarian will be able to show you how to do this.
 It is useful to be able to administer fluids to a cat who has an underlying medical condition such as diabetes.

 Ensure there is a constant supply of fresh, clean drinking water available at all times.